jrnold/r4ds-exercise-solutions/docs/functions.md

 > POOF.
 She turned him into a GOON!
 > And the moral of this story is: *hare today, goon tomorrow.*

-Here's one way of writing this</div>
+Here's one way of writing this
 ```r
 threat <- function(chances) {
   give_chances(from = Good_Fairy,